thomashibbard/pact-js-beta-preflight-issue/README.md

+# Pact Preflight Minimum Reproducible Example

 This reproduces an issue where when the mock server has CORS enabled, it fails with the `OPTIONS` preflight request.

-Service tested: _./src/app/services/api.service.ts_
+- Service tested: _./src/app/services/api.service.ts_
-Pact test: _./pact/preflight.pact.spec.ts_
+- Pact test: _./pact/preflight.pact.spec.ts_

 Reproduce in this repo: